 Required Modifications to AL 3466-E-A et al., Section 7.2(b)(v) of the DRAM Purchase Agreement (additions underlined):

 A. For all Residential Customers, Seller shall include a provision in its contract forbidding the use of Prohibited Resources to reduce load during a Dispatch by any PDR or RDRR providing Product to Buyer.
 Seller shall provide any returning Residential Customers with notice of such provision.
 Customers must agree to the prohibition by signing the updated contract.
 Any existing customer that fails to do so by December 31, 2017 will be removed from the program but will be eligible to re-enroll subject to the requirements associated with the prohibition.
-Any new customer that does not complete this component of the enrollment process will not be eligible to participate in the program.
+Any new customer that does not accept the prohibition complete this component of the enrollment process will not be eligible to participate in the program.

 B. For all non-Residential Customers, Seller shall require that each Customer

-execute an attestation (1) indicating whether it has a prohibited resource on site; (2) indicating that if it has a Prohibited Resource it will not use the resource to reduce load during a Dispatch by any PDR or RDRR providing Product to Buyer; or, (3) if applicable, certifying that the Customer is required to, and affirmatively elects to, use a Prohibited Resource for operational, health or safety reasons, providing the nameplate capacity of the Prohibited Resource, and agreeing to a default adjustment in which the amount of Product such Customer can provide is reduced by the nameplate capacity of the Prohibited Resource (or, if the Customer has multiple Prohibited Resources, by the sum of the nameplate capacity values from all Prohibited Resources on the site), regardless of whether the Prohibited Resource was actually used.
+execute an attestation (1) indicating whether it has a Prohibited Resource on site; (2) indicating that if it has a Prohibited Resource it will not use the resource to reduce load during a Dispatch by any PDR or RDRR providing Product to Buyer; or, (3) if applicable, certifying that the Customer is required may have to, and affirmatively elects to, use a Prohibited Resource during Demand Response events for operational, health or safety reasons, providing the nameplate capacity of the Prohibited Resource, and agreeing to a default adjustment in which the amount of Product such Customer can provide is reduced by the nameplate capacity of the Prohibited Resource (or, if the Customer has multiple Prohibited Resources, by the sum of the nameplate capacity values from all Prohibited Resources on the site), regardless of whether the Prohibited Resource was actually used.
+Seller shall collect and store all such Customer attestations and make them available upon request, after December 31, 2017, to the CPUC or to the Buyer, as directed by the CPUC.

 C. For new non-Residential Customers, the attestation shall occur at the time of enrollment and shall be provided with an electronic signature.
 For returning non-Residential Customers, Seller shall provide notice to the Customers of the new provision and outreach to the Customers that a signature, which may be an electronic signature, attesting to the prohibition or the default adjustment, shall be provided to Seller no later than December 31, 2017.
-Any new non-Residential customer that does not complete this component of the enrollment process will not be eligible to participate in the program.
-Any existing customer that fails to do so by December 31, 2017 will be removed from the program but will be eligible to re-enroll subject to the requirements associated with the prohibition.
+Any new non-Residential customer that does not complete this component of the enrollment process will not be eligible to participate in Seller’s DRAM resource in the program.
+Any existing non-residential Customer that fails to do so by December 31, 2017 will be removed from the Seller’s DRAM resource program but will be eligible to re-enroll subject to the requirements associated with the prohibition.